expo/expo/docs/pages/versions/v36.0.0/react-native/image.md

 The image source (either a remote URL or a local file resource).

 This prop can also contain several remote URLs, specified together with their width and height and potentially with scale/other URI arguments.
 The native side will then choose the best `uri` to display based on the measured size of the image container.
 A `cache` property can be added to control how networked request interacts with the local cache.
+(For more information see [Cache Control for Images](images#cache-control-ios-only)).

 The currently supported formats are `png`, `jpg`, `jpeg`, `bmp`, `gif`, `webp` (Android only), `psd` (iOS only).
+In addition, iOS supports several RAW image formats.
+Refer to Apple's documentation for the current list of supported camera models (for iOS 12, see https://support.apple.com/en-ca/HT208967).

 | Type                | Required |
 | ------------------- | -------- |